 Jenny Belikov, Managing Editor

 Jenny Resnick is a writer, researcher, and Managing Editor for The Spiritual Sun, with a special interest in the ancient past and issues affecting human consciousness.
-Having moved continents multiple times early in life, she grew up with a somewhat unique exposure to different cultures, religions, and alternative ways of living, and those experiences marked the beginnings of her interest in the times and cultures of the ancient past and a deeper understanding of human nature.
-She later went on to obtain a bachelor of arts in history, with a special focus on ancient civilizations.
-She also studied psychology, sociology, and anthropology.
-She is especially interested in the exploration of ancient sites around the world and their connection to the ancient Religion of the Sun.
-Currently she is an independent researcher, writer, and managing editor for The Spiritual Sun.
+Having moved continents multiple times early in life, she grew up with a somewhat unique exposure to different cultures, religions, and alternative ways of living, and those experiences marked the beginnings of her investigations into the times and cultures of remote antiquity.
+Some paranormal and spiritual experiences I’ve had growing up gave me a glimpse of otherworldly things, later leading me to explore spirituality and world religions.

 Jordan Belikov, Webmaster